BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/timing.md

               comma
 ```

 Fat arrows can make inline function code more concise, and (to some) clearer.
-YMMV!

 ```javascript
 setTimeout( () => console.log("Alligator!") , 1000 );